progvocab/products-service/cloud/aws/index.md

 * Customization
   - Fine Tuning
-    - Parameters update
+    - All Parameters updated
+    - Labelled Data is used
     - help models to recognize new patters
   - Continued Pre training
-    - Parameters
+    - All Parameters updated
+    - Unlabelled Data is used
+  - Prompt Engineering
+    - Hard Prompt
+      - update prompt during Inference
+  - RAG
+    - Inject external Knowledge to prompt

 * RAG Integration